curlyLasagna/OTS-Student-Documentation/docs/access.md

 ### Creating a copy of .mdb file still points to the same database

 I've made the mistake of copying the techInfo.mdb file thinking that I had my own database to play with.

+As you can imagine, any testing I've done was reflected back on the actual database.
+In one instance where I was testing out this import method, I accidentally duplicated each items 4 times in each room for one building.
+Fortunately I was able to filter out these entries by who created it and remove those duplicates in under a minute.